expoman/adsb_board/README.md

 # adsb_board
 small PCB with filter and lna for adsb-signals

+# used components

+as filter two ta1090ec are used

 # results

 the assembled board was tested with an vector-network analyzer